breatheco-de/content/src/content/lesson/what-is-http.md

 title: What is HTTP?
 tags:
   - HTTP
+  - Web Development
 description: >-
-  Learn about HTTP, the essential protocol for web communication.
+  Learn about HTTP, the key protocol for web communication.
 Discover how it works, its request methods, and response codes.
-Click to explore!
+Understand the interaction between client and server, how data is transmitted, and what status codes mean.
+Click to explore and dive deeper into the topic.

 ---
 ## What is HTTP?